 Chimera also represents clients in complex litigation before state utility commissions, and prepares DOE permit applications for authorization to transmit electricity to foreign countries.

 Prior to joining the firm, Chimera served as an associate lawyer at a national law firm based in Washington, D.C.
 There, Chimera defended clients in criminal and civil enforcement matters before FERC, the Office of Foreign Assets Control (OFAC), the Department of Justice, and other federal regulators, including representing a major life science company in a complex, cross-border investigation involving alleged export controls violations.
-In addition, she counseled clients participating in wholesale electric energy markets in evaluating potential FERC rules violations and, where appropriate, formulating remediation and self-reporting to FERC.
 She also provided litigation support on behalf of an electric utility in a complex litigation before a state utility commission.

 - Named to Lawyers of Color’s Inaugural Hot List of influential minority attorneys in 2013

 - “Offshore Wind Auction Results Portend Difficulties In Gulf,” Law360, 12 September 2023